Why is it important to pay yourself first? (The number 1 savings hack)

 You should really try to save at least 10 -15% and above. the more you save the stronger your financial position will be now and in the future.

-If you save this it should start to prepare you for good and bad times ahead.
+If you save this, it should prepare you for good and bad times ahead.

 However, saving only 10% may still mean you have to work for 30-40 years so increasing your savings rate will be the key to early financial freedom.